This Former SNL Star Is Sick of Being Called ‘Quirky’

 After a short-lived stint on SNL back in 2016 and a memorable one-season arc as Dev’s girlfriend Rachel on Master of None, Noël Wells is done being a bit player in someone else’s universe.
 “I’ve never been interested in being picked,” says Wells.
 “I’d much rather write something for myself.”

-In the intimate tale of self-discovery Mr. Roosevelt (out Friday) — which she also wrote and directed — Wells plays Emily, a struggling L.A.-based aspiring comedian who returns to Austin when her beloved cat Mr. Roosevelt passes away.
-Short on money and friends, she finds herself staying with her ex and his Instagram-perfect new girlfriend, where she wrestles with the person she’s become and the life she’s left behind.
+In the intimate tale of self-discovery Mr. Roosevelt (out Friday) — which she also wrote and directed — Wells plays Emily, a struggling L.A.-based aspiring comedian who returns to Austin when her beloved cat, Mr. Roosevelt, passes away.
+Short on money and friends, she finds herself staying with her ex and his Instagram-perfect new girlfriend, where Wells wrestles with the person she’s become and the life she’s left behind.

 While Wells insists the film isn’t autobiographical, it clearly comes from a very personal place; she did move from Austin to L.A. to do comedy, she does have a cat, and the opening scene shows her auditioning unsuccessfully for a sketch show (which includes busting out her flawless Kristen Wiig impression).
 It also gives her the opportunity to reflect on today’s showbiz ecosystem, from the vicissitudes of YouTube stardom to the way women’s creative achievements are constantly demeaned and undervalued.
-At one point, Emily delivers a tirade against the word “quirky” that belongs alongside the Gone Girl “cool girl” rant in the annals of feminist cliché takedowns.
+At one point, Emily delivers a tirade against the word “quirky” that belongs alongside the Gone Girl “cool girl” rant in the annals of feminist-cliché takedowns.

 I chatted with the outspoken comic about being a woman in Hollywood, what she learned from SNL and Master of None, and why it’s absolutely essential for her to create her own stories.